March 11, 2009

 In this interview we spoke to Kari Bo who is a world expert in exercise science and physiotherapy.

-She said “the pelvic floor supports inner organs and if the muscle is weak it can cause bladder weakness.
+She said “The pelvic floor supports inner organs and if the muscle is weak it can cause bladder weakness.
 You may even get injuries to the pelvic floor following a vaginal birth.”